 The main ports are La Rochelle and Rochefort.
-La Rochelle is a delightful maritime destination, known as the ‘White City’ from the pale stone that were used to build the likes of the two towers that guard the sheltered harbour.
+La Rochelle is a delightful maritime destination, known as the ‘White City’ from the pale stone that was used to build the likes of the two towers that guard the sheltered harbor.

 This is one of France's major places for nudist and naturist resorts, popular with both the French and other Europeans.

-Bordeaux is a vibrant city, revitalised recently and now back to its former glory.
-It makes a wonderful vacation center and has a very good selections of hotels to choose from.
+Bordeaux is a vibrant city, revitalized recently and now back to its former glory.
+It makes a wonderful vacation center and has a very good selection of hotels to choose from.
 From here you can visit the world-renowned vineyards around Bordeaux.

-To the north west you venture into the home of Cognac around Saintonge, as well as the aperitif called Pineau de Borgogne.
+To the northwest, you venture into the home of Cognac around Saintonge, as well as the aperitif called Pineau de Bourgogne.